Early detection of neurological deterioration in patients means interventions are more likely to be successful (Shahrokhi & Asuncion 2023).

 Therefore, you must be informed about the possible causes of neurological deterioration, know how to correctly assess the patient and intervene appropriately.

-A decrease of two or more points on the Glasgow Coma Scale (GCS), which measures a patient's level of consciousness on a scale of 3 to 15, is a warning sign of neurological deterioration (Shkirkova et al. 2018; Trauma Victoria 2023).
+A decrease of more than 2 points on the Glasgow Coma Scale (GCS), which measures a patient's level of consciousness on a scale of 3 to 15, is a warning sign of neurological deterioration (Shkirkova et al. 2018; Trauma Victoria 2024).

-Patients may present in a variety of consciousness states ranging from full alertness and awareness, to some level of impairment, to complete unawareness and unresponsiveness (Cooksley, Rose & Holland 2018).
+Patients may present with varying levels of consciousness, ranging from full alertness and awareness to some level of impairment to complete unawareness and unresponsiveness (Cooksley et al. 2018).

 Common Causes of Neurological Deterioration